banzaicloud/pke/cmd/pke/docs/pke_install_single.md

 ### Options

 ```
+      --azure-loadbalancer-sku string                     Sku of Load Balancer and Public IP.
+Candidate values are: basic and standard (default "basic")
+      --azure-route-table-name string                     The name of the route table attached to the subnet that the cluster is deployed in (default "kubernetes-routes")
+      --azure-security-group-name string                  The name of the security group attached to the cluster's subnet
+      --azure-subnet-name string                          The name of the subnet that the cluster is deployed in
+      --azure-tenant-id string                            The AAD Tenant ID for the Subscription that the cluster is deployed in
+      --azure-vm-type string                              The type of azure nodes.
+Candidate values are: vmss and standard (default "standard")
+      --azure-vnet-name string                            The name of the VNet that the cluster is deployed in
+      --azure-vnet-resource-group string                  The name of the resource group that the Vnet is deployed in
   -h, --help                                              help for single
       --image-repository string                           Prefix for image repository (default "banzaicloud")
       --kubelet-certificate-authority string              Path to a cert file for the certificate authority.
 Used for kubelet server certificate verify. (default "/etc/kubernetes/pki/ca.crt")